Choosing your future career in medicine

 I’d encourage you to be the person who actively makes theirs a flourishing career, no matter what.
 This attitude will help you deal with the inevitable challenges that come up.
 It also means that getting your career choice “right” is much less important.
 In fact, medicine may already be a second career to you, and many doctors later in their careers search for additional roles to enhance the pure patient-facing role.
 You get out what you put in.
 Every day that you turn up for work, you have a choice in how you behave, what you do, and how you treat people around you, and that is irrespective of the job title that you actually have.

 Yes there are some people who know exactly what they want to do (hopefully they get it, as if they don’t then acceptance may be difficult).
-And there are many many many others who don’t know exactly what they want to specialise in.
+And there are many many many others who don’t know exactly what they want to specialise in; career indecision is a common reason for taking an F3 year.
 You may have a general idea, but in reality you can most probably be happy in any one of several different jobs.
 Unless you are leaving medicine, whatever path you choose will most likely have fairly similar pressures, responsibilities, and rewards.

 I’m assuming you are here to help you decide what specialty to choose.
 So start by taking the pressure “to get it right” off yourself, chose to be the person who actively finds ways to flourish no matter what, and get ready to work through the upcoming questions to help you decide.